kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/dataflow/analytics/facade/description.md

+Sooner or later, the app may need to log events into an analytics system (Google Analytics, Amplitude, AppsFlyer, etc.).

-Simple facade API to start working with analytics events without the actual implementation.
-The implementation can be provided later during the development phase without changing the facade logic.
+The Facade Analytics API provides a general functionality to start logging events from the beginning, even without an actual implementation.
+Later, you can add the required implementation without impacting the entire codebase.